LambdAurora/lambdaurora.github.io/src/views/projects/lambdynamiclights/docs/v4/index.md

 	// Include only if you need to test in your dev env compatibility with LambDynamicLights.
-	// Replace with modRuntimeOnly if you want the dependency to be transitive. modLocalRuntime("dev.lambdaurora.lambdynamiclights:lambdynamiclights-runtime:<version>") }
+	// Replace with modRuntimeOnly if you want the dependency to be transitive. modLocalRuntime("dev.lambdaurora.lambdynamiclights:lambdynamiclights-runtime:<version>")

+	// If you need the Mojang-mappings version of the runtime for NeoForge: modCompileOnly("dev.lambdaurora.lambdynamiclights:lambdynamiclights-runtime:<version>") {
+		capabilities {
+			requireCapability("dev.lambdaurora.lambdynamiclights:lambdynamiclights-mojmap")
+		}
+	}
+}
 ```